CaronLab/mhc-validator/README.md

 ```
 Now MHCvalidator can use NetMHCpan4.1 to make predictions and be used to its full potential.

-### Tutorial to use MHCvalidator based on an example experiment
+### Tutorial to use mhc-validator based on an example experiment

 The first step is to create a new python file (example: mhcvalidator_test.py) in your virtual environment (venv), then set the search parameters and load the input-data (database search results in PIN format).
 In this example, we use the data provided in the github.com/CaronLab/mhc-validator master branch that you pulled earlier.
 In other words, you have the data already downloaded and everything should be ready to go!